A pilot study in England, Scotland and Germany that was funded by the Howard League for Penal Reform.

 The Howard League funded a pilot study in England, Scotland and Germany that uses photography to understand the experiences of those subjected to community supervision.

-Two Supervisible reports are now available Supervisible: Experiencing probation and supervision in Germany and Supervisible.
+All three Supervisible reports are now available Supervisible: Experiences of criminal justice supervision in Scotland, Supervisible: Experiencing probation and supervision in Germany and Supervisible.
 Exploring community supervision using photovoice.